tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 3.0.16 =
+* **Fix issue:** Fix the issue that some functions did not work properly when "Validation timing" was set as `"mu-plugins" (ip-geo-block-mu.php)` under some conditions before WP 4.0.
 * **New feature:** Add a new option of "**Network wide settings**" in "**Plugin settings**" section to synchronize all the settings with the main blog on multisite.
 * **New feature:** Add "**Sites list**" page at Network admin page to look through the status of the sites if this plugin is network activated on multisite.
 * **Improvement:** Apply simulation mode to not only the front-end but also to the back-end.
+* **Improvement:** Optimize SQL issuing to reduce some queries.

 = 3.0.15 =
 * **Fix issue:** Fix the issue that "Can not find Geolocation API libraries" error would always appear when once Geolite2, Maxmind and IP2Location were unselected.